JoshuaMathias/scripture_rec/README.md

-# doctrinal-nlp
+# bible-recommender
-Determining whether text is doctrinally consistent given examples of doctrinal text (e.g. scriptures).
+Recommend verses of the Bible based on a given text/writing.
+Master's thesis of Josh Mathias.